-Maternity leave with pay is granted (by the supervisor and campus director and/or appropriate vice president) to regular employees who are absent from work due to confinement for childbirth.
+Maternity leave with pay is granted (by the supervisor and the President or designee) to regular employees who are absent from work due to confinement for childbirth.
 This is limited to 10 workdays from date of childbirth and is granted without charge against the employee's accumulated sick or annual leave.
-Further details are found in the Personnel Procedures and Policy Manual in section IX 4.